StableSSM: Alleviating the Curse of Memory in State-space Models through Stable Reparameterization: Main results

-For example, commonly used reparameterization~\citep{gu2021.EfficientlyModelingLong,smith2023.SimplifiedStateSpace} such as $f(w)=-e^{w}$, $f(w)=-\log(1+e^{w})$ are all stable.
+For example, commonly used reparameterization~\citep{gu2022.EfficientlyModelingLonga,smith2023.SimplifiedStateSpace} such as $f(w)=-e^{w}$, $f(w)=-\log(1+e^{w})$ are all stable.
 Verifications are provided in \cref{remark:verification_of_stable_reparameterization}. \end{definition}

 As depicted in \cref{fig:CoM_SSM} (b), state-space models with stable reparameterization can approximate targets exhibiting polynomial decay in memory.
 In particular, we prove that under a simplified perturbation setting (solely perturbing the recurrent weights), any linear functional can be stably approximated by linear RNNs.
-This finding under simplified setting is already significant as the instability in learning long-term memory mainly comes from the recurrent weights. \begin{theorem} For \textbf{any} bounded, causal, continuous, regular, time-homogeneous linear functional $\mathbf{H}$, assume $\mathbf{H}$ is approximated by a sequence of linear RNNs $\{\widehat{\mathbf{H}}(\cdot, \theta_m)\}_{m=1}^{\infty}$ with stable reparameterization, then this approximation is a stable approximation. \end{theorem} The proof of \cref{thm:stable_reparameterization_linear_functional} can be found in \cref{subsec:proof_for_stable_reparameterization_linear_functional}.
-Compared to \cref{thm:com_ssm}, \cref{thm:stable_reparameterization_linear_functional} underscores the pivotal role of stable reparameterization in achieving stable approximation of linear functional with long-term memory.
+This finding under simplified setting is already significant as the instability in learning long-term memory mainly comes from the recurrent weights.

+\begin{theorem}[Existence of stable approximation by stable reparameterization] For \textbf{any} bounded, causal, continuous, regular, time-homogeneous linear functional $\mathbf{H}$, assume $\mathbf{H}$ is approximated by a sequence of linear RNNs $\{\widehat{\mathbf{H}}(\cdot, \theta_m)\}_{m=1}^{\infty}$ with stable reparameterization, then this approximation is a stable approximation. \end{theorem} The proof of \cref{thm:stable_reparameterization_linear_functional} is in \cref{subsec:proof_for_stable_reparameterization_linear_functional}.
+The generalization to nonlinear functionals with Volterra-Series representation can be similarly achieved (\cref{remark:existence_of_stable_approximation_for_nonlinear_functionals}).
+Compared to \cref{thm:com_ssm}, \cref{thm:stable_reparameterization_linear_functional} underscores the role of stable reparameterization in achieving stable approximation of nonlinear functional with long-term memory.
+Although vanilla SSM and StableSSM operate within the same hypothesis space, StableSSM demonstrates better stability in approximating any decaying memory target (\cref{table:comparison_of_reparameterization_in_approximation}).
+In contrast, the vanilla SSM model is limited to stably approximate targets characterized by an exponential memory decay.